white871/PERK/README.md

 - Finally, add "dtoverlay = max98357a"
 - Reboot the Pi
 - Keep in mind that pins 18, 19, 38, and 40 are now occupied for this protocol.
 Avoid using these pins for other external devices.
+- Next, to allow the sound architecture to recognize the i2s board to be controlled with software, go into root/etc and copy the asound.conf file.
+Restart, then do a speaker-test.